pbajsarowicz/shareable/README.md

-# shareable
+# Shareable
-An app for sharing links and files in the secure way
+An app for sharing links and files in the secure way.

+# API
+Find a [Postman collection](Shareable.postman_collection.json) for the API examples.